Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'neither give place to the devil.'
 (Ephesians 4:27 KJV)
 - desires contrary to God (→ temptation) are not allowed & immediately thrown out

+**Defensive:** need to know how to defend urself (territory) when Satan strikes **Offensive:** Make decisions first & know enemy & his strategies to gain territory
+- needed